Financial tools to use for the coming RRSP contribution season

 What if you just want to drill down a bit and find out how much tax you could be paying before you start looking at how an RRSP could lower your rate of tax?
 Look no further than…

-WealthBar’s Canadian Tax Calculator.
-How much will you pay in 2018?
+Tax Calculator.
+Find out how much you will (and won’t) pay in 2018

 Our Canadian Tax Calculator shows you how much you’ll be paying both in federal and provincial taxes.
-Select your province, plug in your annual income (before taxes) and your yearly tax deductions and voila!
+Select your province, plug in your annual income (before taxes) and your yearly tax deductions like your RRSP contributions and voila!
 You can instantly see how much tax you could be paying.

 We’re not a tax-filing company, so why did we create this tool?
 Part of our mission is making it easier than ever for Canadians to handle their investments (A financial calculator is just a tiny part of that).